gab1tod/picofier/survival/README.md

 - [ ] Zombie death animation
 - [ ] Player death animation
 - [ ] Optimize zombie pathfinding to be called once every frame (a zombie at a time, not all zombies at once)
+- [ ] Unstuck zombies blocked in walls